Foxhill motocross circuit: Grand Prix Days

 The circuit made history in 1995, when the first ever 'double-header' Grand Prix event was staged, with the 125cc and 250cc Grand Prix classes both being held on the same day.
 This proved a huge success with riders, organisers and fans, with the 'double-header' format now a standard feature of Grand Prix motocross.
 The day was especially notable for home fans as British rider Paul Malin took a popular home victory in the 125cc class.

-Belgian star Stefan Everts was a huge fan of the Foxhill circuit, as he took three Grand Prix wins at Foxhill in the 1990s, in 1995, 1996 and 1997.
-Everts, along with many riders, enjoyed the unique atmosphere at the circuit.
-With the circuit set in a valley, crowds of over 20,000 fans would perch on the hillsides, creating an exciting atmosphere more akin to a football stadium than a motorsports venue.
-Everts even claimed that as excited fans cheered and sounded air horns as the riders dropped into the valley on the opening lap, it was impossible to hear the engine on his bike!
+Belgian motorcyclist Stefan Everts had a good opinion of the Foxhill circuit, as he took three Grand Prix wins at Foxhill in the 1990s, in 1995, 1996 and 1997.
+Everts, along with many riders.
+With the circuit set in a valley, crowds of over 20,000 fans would perch on the hillsides, creating an atmosphere more akin to a football stadium than a motorsports venue.

 Grand Prix events were (and still are) often televised live on Eurosport, and at the start of each Grand Prix race a piece of music sampling the opening chords of Hells Bells by AC/DC was played on the TV and also at the circuit on powerful speaker systems.
 Such was the way that the music added to the occasion, Hells Bells is often seen by UK motocross fans as the de facto theme tune to the circuit.